 - 1. Short-term Disability Coverage.
 An employee who carries short-term disability and is promoted to a medical specialist position may continue the coverage in force at that time.
-The medical specialist may decrease or cancel the coverage, but may not increase the coverage. - Long-term Disability Coverage.
+The medical specialist may decrease or cancel the coverage, but may not increase the coverage. - 2.
+Long-term Disability Coverage.
 An employee who is promoted to a medical specialist position is eligible for long-term disability coverage only through the Income Protection Plan. - C. Accidental Death and Dismemberment Coverage.
 A medical specialist may purchase accidental death and dismemberment coverage that provides principal sum benefits in amounts ranging from five thousand dollars (\$5,000) to one hundred thousand dollars (\$100,000).
 Payment is made only for accidental bodily injury or death and may vary, depending upon the extent of dismemberment.
-A medical specialist may also purchase from five thousand dollars (\$5,000) to twenty five thousand dollars (\$25,000) in coverage for his/her spouse, but not in excess of the amount carried by the medical specialist.

-D. Continuation of Optional Coverages During Unpaid Leave or Layoff.
+A medical specialist may also purchase from five thousand dollars (\$5,000) to twenty five thousand dollars (\$25,000) in coverage for his/her spouse, but not in excess of the amount carried by the medical specialist. - D. Continuation of Optional Coverages During Unpaid Leave or Layoff.
 A medical specialist who takes an unpaid leave of absence or who is laid off may discontinue premium payments on short-term disability and optional employee, spouse and child life policies during the period of leave or layoff.
 If the medical specialist returns within one (1) year, the medical specialist shall be permitted to pick up all optionals held prior to the leave or layoff.
+For purposes of reinstating such optional coverages, the following limitations shall be applicable.